panglesd/slipshow/README.md

 This is not another slide engine, but a slip engine with fine customization: not only on the cosmetic part, but also on the interactive part.

-You can find two example at the bottom of this readme.
+You can find two examples at the bottom of this readme.

 In order to make you own presentations, you only need to include the file `slip.js`, and follow the slip structure for your html document.
 Here is a template: